-Students may obtain forms and procedural information at Late Schedule Changes or from the Office of the Registrar.
+Students may obtain forms and procedural information from Late Schedule Changes or the Office of Admissions and Records.

 Medical withdrawals will not be granted if the student has taken final exams.
 Petitions requesting retroactive withdrawals beyond one year after the conclusion of the semester for which the withdrawal is requested will not be considered.

 In cases where medical evidence and the physical demands of a class overwhelmingly support withdrawal from only a portion of a student’s program of study, partial medical withdrawals will be permitted when there is a clear link between the class and the medical condition.
 Requests solely seeking a reduced course load without specific and focused medical justification do not demonstrate the required link.

 In cases of severe illness, the student is advised to provide written permission for a representative or, if mentally incapacitated, a student’s legal representative to request a withdrawal on the student’s behalf.